cmosig/sentle/README.md

 ## Important Note

 1) The model for cloud detection will be made available within the next couple of weeks.
-2) This package is in early alpha stage.
-If you encounter any error, warning, memory issue, etc. please open a GitHub issue with the code to reproduce.
+2) **This package is in early alpha stage.
+There will be bugs!** If you encounter any error, warning, memory issue, etc. please open a GitHub issue with the code to reproduce.

 ## Installing